jdcloudcom/en/documentation/Storage-and-CDN/CDN/API-Reference/CDN-Open-API/Refresh.md

 ## **1. Description**

-Refresh cache under url and the directory
+Refresh cache under url and the directory.
+(After the root directory is set and refreshed, CDN will request resources from the back-to-origin server again and cache the same on the node.
+Then, the back-to-origin bandwidth will be increased and the origin server will withstand high back-to-origin pressure.
+Please consider the loading pressure of the origin server and take the operation with care.)

 ## **2. Request Parameter**